Kinto/kinto/docs/configuration.rst

 on WSGI specification and the related stack configuration.
 Tuning this becomes necessary when the application runs behind proxies or load balancers.

-Most implementations, like *uwsgi, provide configuration variables to adjust it properly.
+Most implementations, like *uwsgi*, provide configuration variables to adjust it properly.

 However if, for some reasons, this had to be enforced at the application level,